frePPLe/frepple/doc/integration-guide/odoo-connector.rst

   * | **Configure the Odoo server**
     | FrePPLe needs to be loaded as a server wide module.
 This is achieved
-      by updating an option in the Odoo configuration file:
+      by updating an option in the Odoo configuration file odoo.conf:
-      "server_wide_modules= frepple,web,web_kanban"
+      "server_wide_modules = base,web,frepple"

   * | **Configure the Odoo addon**
     | The module adds some configuration on the company.
 You can edit these